lowercasebtw/fabricskyboxes/README.md

 ## Usage

-### FSB skybox format
+### Nuit skybox format

 The documentation on this format can be found [here](docs).

 ### OptiFine skybox format

 It is **out of the scope** of this mod to support the OptiFine format by itself.
-[FSB-Interop](https://modrinth.com/mod/fabricskyboxes-interop) is designed as an add-on to FabricSkyboxes to achieve compatibility with the OptiFine format.
+[FSB-Interop](https://modrinth.com/mod/fabricskyboxes-interop) is designed as an add-on to Nuit to achieve compatibility with the OptiFine format.
 Alternatively, [MCPP++](https://modrinth.com/mod/mcpppp) can be used following these [instructions](https://github.com/supsm/MCPPPP#use).

 ## Suggestions / Support